 New geothermal projects

-Last year, the combined power generated by all six hydroelectric plants was 53 GWh, which is equivalent to a 38,000-ton reduction in CO2 emissions compared to oil-fired power.
-We are currently planning a new large-scale hydroelectric plant on the Komatagawa water system, in an effort to generate even more renewable energy.
+In fiscal 2018, the combined power generated by all six hydroelectric plants was 93 GWh, which is equivalent to a 67,000-ton reduction in CO2 emissions compared to oil-fired power.
+We are currently planning a new hydroelectric plant on the Komatagawa water system, in an effort to generate even more renewable energy.